aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/geometry/concatenate-quaternions-for-3d-rotations/_index.md

 ## Step 5: Save to File

 Export the scene so you can view the result in any FBX‑compatible viewer.
+**Definition anchor:** `Scene.save` writes the scene to a file in the specified format.
+**Direct answer:** Use `scene.save("output.fbx", FileFormat.FBX7400ASCII)` to write the scene; the FBX ASCII format is widely supported by tools like Blender and Autodesk Maya.

 ```java
 MyDir = MyDir + "test_out.fbx";